The Stack Graph (Terminology)

 The Stack Graph is essentially an opinionated graph structure, with a handful of pre-defined entity types and verbs:

-Project: The root of the graph.
+- Project: The root of the graph.
 Contains one or more modules and configures providers.

-Provider: Providers are configured at the project level.
+- Provider: Providers are configured at the project level.
 They take care of initializing deployment environments, and control what happens within each node of the graph, e.g. how modules are built, services are deployed etc. They also specify module types and how they are configured.

-Module: A module is something you build.
+- Module: A module is something you build.
 Each module specifies a type (e.g.

 helm) which dictates how it is configured, built, deployed etc. It can contain zero or more services, tasks and tests.
 It can also have build dependencies.

-Service: A service is something you deploy.
+- Service: A service is something you deploy.
 It can depend on other services, as well as tasks.

-Task: A task is something you run and wait for to finish.
+- Task: A task is something you run and wait for to finish.
 It can depend on other services and tasks.

-Test: A test is also something you run and wait for to finish, similar to tasks, but with slightly different semantics and separate commands for execution.
+- Test: A test is also something you run and wait for to finish, similar to tasks, but with slightly different semantics and separate commands for execution.
 It can depend on services and tasks (but notably services and tasks cannot depend on tests).

 Each part of your stack describes itself using a simple configuration file.
-Garden collects all those declarations, validates, and compiles them into a DAG (a directed acyclic graph, meaning it should have no circular dependencies).
+Garden collects all those declarations, validates, and compiles them into a DAG (a directed acyclic graph, meaning it must have no circular dependencies).